wadelau/wadelau.github.io/hanjst/hanjst-class.md

 This preparation work of JSON can be split into two parts: one is to read all server-side data for business, and the other is to read other embedded template files and output them as common key-value pairs.

-Here we have an example of this kind of JSON.
+Here we have an example of this kind of JSON from server-side.

 ```javascript
 {